Matthewnx/countdown-Timer/README.md

+# LCW.timer
-# launch countdown Timer for web and windows
+launch countdown Timer for web and windows